aidanleuck/renovate-approvebot-bitbucket-server/README.md

 5. Set the environment variables:
    - `BITBUCKET_SERVER_URL`: Base URL of your Bitbucket Server instance (e.g., `https://bitbucket.mycompany.com`)
    - `BITBUCKET_TOKEN`: Personal Access Token created in step 2
-   - `BITBUCKET_PROJECTS`: Array of Bitbucket Server project keys where repositories will be searched (JSON array or comma-separated string)
+   - `BITBUCKET_PROJECTS` (optional): Array of Bitbucket Server project keys where repositories will be searched (JSON array or comma-separated string).
+If not provided or empty, all projects accessible by the token will be autodiscovered
-   - `RENOVATE_BOT_USER`: Bitbucket Server username of your Renovate Bot
+   - `RENOVATE_BOT_USER`: Bitbucket Server username of your Renovate Bot (this user will approve PRs)
+   - `PR_AUTHOR_USER` (required): Bitbucket Server username that opens the PRs to be approved.
+Must be different from `RENOVATE_BOT_USER` because Bitbucket Server does not allow users to approve their own PRs.
    - `DRY_RUN` (optional): Set to `true` to enable dry run mode, which will only log what would be approved without making actual API calls
 6. Run the bot (on a schedule similarly to Renovate Bot, e.g. as a [Cron](https://en.wikipedia.org/wiki/Cron) job):
    - With Docker: